Campus Resources

 Murphy Library is the campus center for academic inquiry.
 Located in the heart of campus, the library provides access to a vast and diverse collection of electronic and print resources; facilities designed to flexibly accommodate a variety of learning needs; and technologies that complement and enhance the acquisition, synthesis, and use of information.
 Murphy Library is rich in international and multicultural materials, supporting campus diversity and inclusivity by providing books, multimedia collections, and e-resources that represent a broad spectrum of groups, cultures, and viewpoints.

 The library offers access to over 191,000 full-text journals, magazines, and newspapers available electronically, and over 300 scholarly databases on a vast array of subjects.
 Our growing collection of e-books currently numbers in the tens of thousands of volumes, all of which are available campus-wide, and in most cases, off-campus as well.
 All of these materials can be located using Search@UW, our integrated search system that brings together print materials, full-text electronic materials, and request forms into a single interface.
 Search@UW also allows users to find materials in local and regional catalogs along with resources for finding materials held in libraries worldwide.
 By cooperative agreement, students may use the libraries of Viterbo University, Western Technical College, the La Crosse Public Library, and area medical centers.
-A service called Resource Sharing allows UWL faculty, staff, and students access to millions of items throughout the University of Wisconsin System, and the Interlibrary Loan service provides access to additional materials from around the world.
+A service called Resource Sharing allows UWL faculty, staff, and students access to millions of items throughout the Universities of Wisconsin, and the Interlibrary Loan service provides access to additional materials from around the world.

 The library building, itself, offers open, welcoming spaces for study and collaboration as well as quiet space, group study rooms, and a coffee café.
 The book and microform collections are complemented by map collections, the pre K-12 Curriculum Center, leisure reading materials, and a media area.
 Our multimedia collections consist of streaming video as well as physical audio-visual materials located on the main floor.
 The library is also a selective depository for state and federal government documents.
 In the library’s Special Collections and Area Research Center, users can find university archives, rare books, oral history interviews, a large historic photographic collection, books on Wisconsin history, and a regional depository of manuscripts and public records from the Wisconsin Historical Society.
 Additionally, Murphy Library houses UWL's largest general computer access lab, plus has loanable laptops, digital video cameras, and other technology related equipment available for checkout.